alopezrivera/mpl_plotter/README.md

 |  [array, array]          |  [array, array]           |  2       |  Each `y` has an `x` |
 |  [n*[array]]             |  [n*[array]]              |  n       |  Each `y` has an `x` |

-#### Plotting functions
+#### Plotting methods

-You can specify **different plotting functions for each curve in the plot**, a custom one for all curves, or not specify any (defaulting to lines).
+You can specify **different plotting methods for each curve in the plot**, a custom one for all curves, or not specify any (defaulting to lines).
 How?
-Read below (or check the code block below that).
-This is nice as it allows to concisely combine lines, scatter plots, and any other of the MPL Plotter plotting classes .
+Check the code block below.

+This is nice as it allows you to crisply combine lines, scatter plots and any other of the MPL Plotter plotting methods.

 #### Other arguments